chikuku/AB-testing/README.md

-# A/B Testing Project: Evaluating the Impact of Product Videos on E-commerce Sales
+# A/B Testing Project: Evaluating the Causal Impact of Product Videos on E-commerce Sales

 ## Background & Overview
 This project analyzes a real-world experiment involving a US mid-size women's apparel retailer.
 The retailer sought to determine whether adding product videos to their website could boost e-commerce sales.
-Additionally, the study explored how integrating this feature with other promotional strategies influenced customer behavior and overall sales performance.
+In other words, are there valid causal relationships exist?
+Additionally, it  explored how integrating this feature with other promotional strategies influenced customer behavior and overall sales performance.

-The retailer's products were divided into two categories: Focal and Coordinating.
-Focal products primarily consist of clothing items, while examples of coordinating products include accessories like belts and pants.
-Videos were added exclusively to focal products—furthermore, some focal products displayed coordinating products on their pages, and vice versa.
+The retailer has 571 products that were divided into two categories: Focal and Coordinating.
+Focal products are tops, bottoms, and dresses; coordinating products include accessories and shoes.
+Videos were added exclusively to focal products by random selections.
+Each videos are around 15-20 seconds.
+The models in the videos display focal products with matching coordinating products.
+The videos were shot with limited models and settings to reduce the differences.
+The experiment lasted 28 weeks of spring collection on the firm's website.

 ## Project Outline
 This analysis is divided into three key parts: